IoT Security — Challenges & How To Overcome Them In 2023

 What is IoT security?

 Internet of things (IoT) security is the procedure of securing IoT devices, as well as the network they are connected to.
-IoT cyber security’s main goals are establishing and ensuring user privacy and data confidentiality.
-It ensures not just device security, but similar protective infrastructures as well.
+IoT cyber security’s primary goals are establishing and ensuring user privacy and data confidentiality.
+It provides not just device security, but the integrity of the whole IoT infrastructure.

 IoT security is quite a broad topic — but extremely important to understand.
 When IoT security standards are executed properly, the IoT ecosystem can function safely and effectively.

 The field of IoT includes adding internet connectivity to devices executing specific functions.
-Unfortunately, with every device that gets connected, the threat of attack grows, as well.
-This means that as IoT security challenges multiply, they increase the chances of a cyberattack.
+Unfortunately, with every device that gets connected, the threat of attack grows as cyber actors scan through network-connected devices in an attempt to exploit known weaknesses.

 IoT is quite an enticing target for cybercriminals because: